a-morales/kwm/README.md

 ## Configuration:

-The default configuration file is `$HOME/.kwmrc` and is a script that contains *Kwmc* commands that will be executed when *Kwm* starts.
+The default configuration file is `$HOME/.kwmrc` and is a script that contains *Kwmc* commands
+to be executed when *Kwm* starts.
-This file can be used to blacklist applications and specify other settings, as well as run any command not restricted to *Kwmc*.
+This file can be used to blacklist applications and specify other settings, as well as run any
+command not restricted to *Kwmc*.

 A sample config can be found within the [examples](examples) directory.